bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > Would someone on your team be willing to spend 20 minutes telling me where this is
 > wrong?
 Specifically: does the top-50 list contain locations you'd already flagged
 > through other channels, and are there sites on it your engineers would immediately
 > rule out?
-That kind of feedback would improve the work more than anything I can do
+That kind of feedback would improve the work more than anything we can do
-> on my own.
+> on our own.
 >
 > Thank you for your time,
 > [YOUR NAME]